 Even if a lead is of low quality or isn’t a good fit, you should still respond quickly so that your ad rank doesn’t take a hit.

-4. Your business hours
+4. Your business hours and availability

 Businesses willing to answer calls and deal with inquiries 24/7 have priority over those with more restricted schedules.